Optimization-based Causal Estimation from Heterogenous Environments: Related work

-To test the model checking method proposed in \Cref{sec:ico}, we generate heterogeneous data with $\gamma^e \sim \text{Unif}(0,5)$ for each environment.
-When the set of known non-descendant of outcome is $\cC=\{1\}$, the Cases 1, 4, 5 pass the checking condition with the number of environments 3, 3, 2 respectively, while cases 2, 3 cannot pass.
+To test the model checking method proposed in \Cref{sec:suff}, we generate heterogeneous data with $\gamma^e \sim \text{Unif}(0,5)$ for each environment.
+When the set of known non-descendant of outcome is $\cC=\{1\}$, Cases 1, 4, 5 pass the checking condition with the number of environments 3, 3, 2 respectively, while cases 2, 3 do not pass.
 We further check the nonidentifiable case in \Cref{sec:nonidentify}.
-It cannot pass the checking step with any number of environments if the intervention is limited to the given type.
-As we find in this study, empirically, CoCo can accurately estimate the causal coefficients with two environments for all the cases.
-The simulation also validates our analysis in \Cref{sec:ico} that the checking step is a sufficient condition for identification but is not a necessary one.
+It cannot pass the checking step with any number of environments.
+In practice, CoCo can accurately estimate the causal coefficients with two environments, as shown in \Cref{tab:synthetic}.
+It validates our analysis in \Cref{sec:suff} that the checking step is a sufficient condition for identification but is not a necessary condition.

-\parhead{Model Mismatch.} Using data from Case 5, we further study the performance of \gls{ERM} and \gls{CoCO} when the predictive model does not exactly match the data generating model.
+\paragraph{Model Mismatch.} Using data from Case 5, we further study the performance of \gls{ERM} and \gls{CoCO} when the predictive model does not exactly match the data-generating model.
 The data in Case 5 is generated from a linear model.
-We compare two predictors, one is a linear model that matches DGP, and the other is a nonlinear neural network that admits DGP as a special case.
+We compare two predictors, one is a linear model that matches the DGP, and the other is a nonlinear neural network.
 Both models are trained with \gls{ERM} and \gls{CoCO}.
-In Case 5, $x$ is the cause, and $z$ is a predictive but non-causal covariate.
+In Case 5, $X_1$ is the cause, and $X_2$ is a predictive but non-causal covariate.

-As shown in \Cref{fig:mis-specify}, we find when the model is specified as linear, the predictor trained by \gls{ERM} cannot generalize to new values of $z$, but the model trained by \gls{CoCO} can generalize to any input $(x, z)$.
-When the predictor is nonlinear (which does not match the DGP exactly), \gls{ERM} learns a model that can only interpolate between the training points.
-In contrast, the model trained by \gls{CoCO} can make accurate predictions for the inputs with new values of $z$.
-This means even for the nonlinear model, within the range of observed cause $x$, \gls{CoCO} learns a predictor $\hat{y} \approx \beta x$ close to the true DGP, which correctly estimates the causal effects of $(x, z)$.
-From the view of robust prediction, for both linear and nonlinear predictors, \gls{CoCO} prediction can generalize to new environments by avoiding the spurious association.
+As shown in \Cref{fig:mis-specify}, when the model is specified correctly as linear, the predictor trained by \gls{ERM} fail to generalize to new values of $X_2$, but the model trained by \gls{CoCO} can generalize to any input $(X_1, X_2)$.
+When the predictor is nonlinear, differing from the DGP, \gls{ERM} prediction is only accurate for the data interpolating the training points.
+In contrast, \gls{CoCO} can make accurate predictions for the inputs with new values of spurious covariate $X_2$.
+From the robust prediction view, \gls{CoCO} prediction can generalize to new environments by avoiding the spurious association for both linear and nonlinear predictors.